 Whenever you are training your dog, stay calm!
 Dogs feed off your energy.
 They can “smell” it actually.
 (You can learn about how dogs do this in “How Do Dogs ‘See’ With Their Noses?” ) You also want to be confident and consistent.
 If you give in, your dog will take advantage.

 Using the OnGuard™ is relatively easy and I've laid out the steps here.
 You can also print this out, so you have it on hand to remind you until it becomes second nature.

-Right now, your dog thinks he is in charge of defense.
+Right now, your dog thinks he is in charge of defending the roost.
 With this training, you are claiming the area as yours.
-You are teaching your dog that you are the pack master and you are in control of the situation.
+You are teaching them that you are the pack master and you are in control of the situation.

 Consistency is key.
-Remember that your dog has probably been doing this behavior for a while; it’s become a habit, so it may take a few weeks to fully make your dog understand.
+Remember that your dog has probably been doing this unfavorable behavior for a while.
+It's become a habit, so it may take a few weeks to fully make your dog understand.

 As always, we at Good Life are here to support you during this process.
-Give us a call, send an email or leave a comment here with your questions.
-We know the joys of well-behaved dogs and we want you to know as well.
+Send us an email, chat with us, or give us a call at 00-1-541-245-4488.
+We know the joys of well-behaved dogs and want you to as well!